Yin Yoga Description + History & 5 Benefits Of Having A Yin Practice

 ⬇Click below for the best online Yin yoga teacher trainings to join today⬇

-Yin yoga is a form of yoga that works into the fascia and muscular tissues by practicing long relaxed passive holds in yoga postures.
-The long holds are defining characteristics of Yin yoga classes.
+Yin yoga is a gentle form of yoga that enables deeper access to the connective tissues and helps release tension in the fascia, which is closely knit to overall flexibility and mobility.
+Its long holds of yoga postures are defining characteristics of Yin yoga classes.

-Yin yoga works on connective tissue (ligaments, tendons, and fascia), while Yang styles work on muscles.
-According to an article in Yoga Journal about Yin yoga written by noted Yin yoga teacher and founder of the Yin style, Paul Grilley, “In general, a yin approach works to promote flexibility in areas often perceived as nonmalleable, especially the hips, pelvis, and lower spine.”
+Paul Grilley also said about Yin, “In general, a yin approach works to promote flexibility in areas often perceived as nonmalleable, especially the hips, pelvis, and lower spine.”

 1. Improves flexibility